Understanding Prediction Discrepancies in Machine Learning Classifiers: Evaluation

-The objective of this first evaluation is to assess that the proposed method effectively detects discrepancy areas in the feature space.
-After using the Learning step (described in Section~\ref{sec:proposition-step1}), we measure the ability of the refined graph $\mathcal{G}$ to predict if a new instance is affected by discrepancy using a $k'$-NN classifier trained on the instances $x \in \mathcal{X}$ associated with the nodes of the graph $\mathcal{G}$, and labelled with $\mathbbm{1}_{\mathcal{D}_{\mathbb{F}_{\epsilon}}}(x)$.
-The idea behind this evaluation is that if the graph adequately explores the feature space and detects discrepancies, then it should build nodes in these regions, and therefore, a Nearest Neighbor algorithm should be able to perform correctly.
-The value of $k'$ is chosen by cross-validation.
+We now propose to generalize this experiment to datasets with a higher dimension.
+Due to the novel nature of this work, we propose a new experimental protocol.
+In order to assess whether important discrepancy areas are efficiently detected by the two sampling strategies (DIG and KDE), we propose to measure to what extent the generated instances can be used to predict whether or not a new instance (drawn from $\mathbb{X}_{val}$) is going to be falling into an area of discrepancy.
+However, for the evaluation to be focused on the location of the sampling, the prediction model used on both strategies is set to be a 1-Nearest Neighbor classifier.
+The intuition behind this evaluation is that if the graph adequately explores the feature space and detects discrepancies, then it should build nodes in these regions, and therefore, a Nearest Neighbor algorithm should be able to perform correctly.

-\paragraph{Competitors.} We build a competitor to our exploration approach by sampling instances using a Kernel Density Estimator (KDE), trained on $\mathbb{X}_{train}$.
-The number of instances generated from the KDE estimator is set to the number of nodes in the refined graph $\mathcal{G}$.
-Therefore, both sampling approaches have the same budget in terms of number of sampled instances, and the evaluation effectively focuses on \emph{where} these instances are sampled.

-These generated instances are then labelled with~$\mathbbm{1}_{\mathcal{D}_{\mathbb{F}_{\epsilon}}}(x)$ and two classifiers are trained to predict discrepancies: the same $k'$-NN classifier as the one used for DIG (the whole predictive framework is noted KDE-KNN), and the best-performing classifier trained with AutoGluon (noted KDE-Best).
-Once again, these choices are made to make sure that the evaluation focuses on the feature space exploration strategy.